FOR IMMEDIATE RELEASE FOR MORE INFORMATION:

 NCQA Patient-Centered Medical Home™ standards emphasize enhanced care through

-WASHINGTON, DC—The National Committee for Quality Assurance (NCQA) has recently announced that Addison Family Medicine, Bristol Internal Medicine, Porter Internal Medicine Middlebury Family Health and Middlebury Pediatric and Adolescent Medicine have received NCQA Patient-Centered Medical Home (PCMH) Recognition for using evidence-based, patient-centered processes that focus on highly coordinated care and long-term, participative relationships.
-Four other area practices, Little City Family Practice, Rainbow Pediatrics, Mountain Health Center and Neshobe Family Medicine are in the process of completing their application for this important designation.
+WASHINGTON, DC—The National Committee for Quality Assurance (NCQA) has recently announced that Primary Care - Middlebury, Primary Care - Bristol, Porter Internal Medicine Middlebury Family Health and Pediatric Primary Care have received NCQA Patient-Centered Medical Home (PCMH) Recognition for using evidence-based, patient-centered processes that focus on highly coordinated care and long-term, participative relationships.
+Four other area practices, Primary Care - Vergennes, Rainbow Pediatrics, Mountain Health Center and Primary Care - Brandon are in the process of completing their application for this important designation.

 The NCQA Patient-Centered Medical Home is a model of primary care that combines teamwork and information technology to improve care, improve patients’ experience of care and reduce costs.
 Medical homes foster ongoing partnerships between patients and their personal clinicians, instead of approaching care as the sum of episodic office visits.
 Each patient’s care is overseen by clinician-led care teams that coordinate treatment across the health care system.
 Research shows that medical homes can lead to higher quality and lower costs, and can improve patient and provider reported experiences of care.